DPDK/dpdk/doc/guides/eventdevs/cnxk.rst

 - Open system with configurable amount of outstanding events limited only by DRAM
 - HW accelerated dequeue timeout support to enable power management
+- HW managed event timers support through TIM, with high precision and time granularity of 2.5us on CN9K and 1us on CN10K.
+- Up to 256 TIM rings a.k.a event timer adapters.
+- Up to 8 rings traversed in parallel.

 Prerequisites and Compilation procedure
 ---------------------------------------